onap/vnfrqts-requirements/docs/Chapter7.rst

 Encoding and Serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Content delivered from VNFs to ONAP is to be encoded and serialized using JSON:
+Content delivered from VNFs to ONAP is to be encoded and serialized using JSON.

 JSON
 ~~~~~~~~~~~~~~~~~~